bofh69/rouge/README.md

 An experiment with [bracket_lib](https://github.com/thebracket/bracket-lib) and [legion](https://github.com/amethyst/legion), building a simple roguelike.

-This started when I followed the the excellent [Rougelike Tutorial in Rust](https://bfnightly.bracketproductions.com/rustbook/), to learn about ECS.
+This started when I followed the the excellent [Roguelike Tutorial - In Rust](https://bfnightly.bracketproductions.com/rustbook/), to learn about ECS.
 It has diverted a lot.

 It is not much of a game yet.
-Maybe one day it will be more fun playing tha coding it?
+Maybe one day it will be more fun playing than coding it?

 ## Screenshot
 ![Screenshot](screenshots/overview.png)